n47h4ni3l/Stream-Deck/README.md

 ## Features
 - Large, controller-friendly interface
 - Remembers how often each service is launched and sorts tiles accordingly
+- Persistent logins for each service
+- Prevents the device from going to sleep while in video playback
-- Works with both Wayland and X11 sessions
+- Works with both Desktop Mode and Gaming Mode

 ## Installation
 Run the included `install.sh` script.
 It clones the repository if needed, installs the required Node.js version via [Volta](https://volta.sh), installs npm dependencies and creates a desktop entry: